parthgrover-IITBHU/Pixellos_Semicon/README.md

     --channels 32
 ```

-The script performs the same seeded 90/10 train/validation split used in the
+The script performs the same seeded 80/20 train/validation split used in the original
 notebook and saves the checkpoint with the best validation PSNR.

-## Trained weights and test outputs

-The actual trained checkpoint and the actual restored test images are
-submission artifacts and must be copied into this repository (or provided
-through the submission platform if the checkpoint is too large).

-This package does **not** fabricate those artifacts: the supplied notebook
-references a previously trained checkpoint, but the checkpoint file itself and
-the test `.npy` files are not included with the uploaded notebook.